MateuszKubuszok/JAppJUp/README.md

 License
 -----------
 Project's own licence can be found [here](LICENSE.md).
-Licenses of referenced libraries can either be found on their respective homepages or in their source code files.
+Licenses of referenced libraries can be found either on their respective homepages or inside their source code files.